Icemodel/learning_git/readme.md

-## Welcome to Dev Jsm branch!
+## Hello everyone, welcome to my branch!

--"I'm adding this from bug-fix-branch"
 -"This is coming from 'JSM'"